What does the word “Far” mean in “Far Infrared”? Why is that important?

 Infrared wavelengths themselves are divided into 3 distinct categories, due to the different physical characteristics of each wavelength.

-“Medium Infrared”, “IRB” or “Medium Wave “ infrared heaters operate between 1,400 nm and 3,000 nm and emit temperatures high hundreds of °C. Middlewave is valuable for Space heating in cold locations or where there is a lot of airflow due to its more transmissive properties over Far Infrared.
-Industrial applications of this technology include autoclaves and plastic welding.
+“Medium Infrared”, “IRB” or “Medium Wave “ infrared heaters operate between 1,400 nm and 3,000 nm and emit temperatures in the high hundreds of °F. Middlewave is valuable for Space heating in cold locations or where there is a lot of airflow due to its more transmissive properties over Far Infrared.

 “Far Infrared” is consequently the only applicable technology for a “comfort” heating application.